-Access ramps / roads from the dykes to the work sites may require upgrading and the portion of access from the high water mark on the river bank to the bar will need to be removed at the end of the project by the excavators and snow may need to be removed from the excavation area prior to starting the removal.
+Access ramps / roads from the dykes to the work sites may require upgrading and the portion of access from the high water mark on the river bank to the bar will need to be removed at the end of the project.
+Snow may need to be removed from the excavation area prior to starting the removal.
 This work is to be included in this price.
-Determining the sediment deposit location is the responsibility of the contractor.
+Determining the sediment deposit location is the responsibility of the contractor and must be approved by the PVDD.